joshliu/maze/README.md

   $ maze [width] [length] [seed]
 ```

-Mazes of the same size and same seed will be the same.
+Mazes of the same size and same seed will be the same.\n
 The default seed value is 0, and default size is 10x10